NNTP Server

 1. allowPosts is set to true

-2. They are connected security (NNTPS).
+2. They are connected securely (NNTPS).
 This is a strict requirement due to how NNTP authenticates in plain-text otherwise.

 3. The authenticated user has write ACS to the target message conference and area.